Where Are The Komodo Dragons Found

 Genetic Studies and Conservation Planning

 Genetic studies are also contributing to our understanding of Komodo dragon populations and informing conservation planning.
-By analyzing the genetic diversity of different populations, researchers can identify isolated groups that may be at risk of inbreeding and develop strategies to promote gene flow and maintain genetic health.
+But by analyzing the genetic diversity of different populations, researchers can identify isolated groups that may be at risk of inbreeding and develop strategies to promote gene flow and maintain genetic health.
 These studies also help to identify priority areas for conservation and inform decisions about translocation and reintroduction programs.

 Climate Change Impacts and Mitigation